EGR304-2026-F-101/EGR304-2026-F-101.github.io/docs/05-design-ideation.md

 **Primary Focus:** Pet interaction, stability, cleaning, and adaptable physical design.

-The Pet-Friendly Modular Feeder emphasizes the physical experience of the pet and the owner's ability to maintain and adapt the product.
+The Pet Friendly Modular Feeder emphasizes the physical experience of the pet and the owner's ability to maintain and adapt the product.

 **Selected Features:**